jugla/worldtidesinfocustom/README.md

 and  optional parameter
 - unit: the unit that you have chosen in *home_assistant* or *metric* or *imperial* (to display height in meter or feet, to specify station_distance in km or miles)
 - station_distance: the radius in km/miles from location to retrieve tide station
+- day_tide_prediction: the prediction you want to display (cf. camera)
 - vertical_ref : the reference you want to use for tide (default is LAT).
 See [datum ref](https://www.worldtides.info/datums)
 - plot_color : the comma-separated RGB values for the tide graph foreground color
 - plot_background : the comma-separated RGB values for the tide graph background color